Anisotropic Kitaev Spin Glass in Li$_{2}$Ru$_{x}$Ir$_{1-x}$O$_{3}$: Discussion

 It is reasonable to assume that all exchange couplings, including $K$, would be weakened by dilute doping; however, previous doping experiments do indicate that the long-range Kitaev correlations are robust to perturbations, and therefore may not be as impacted as the short-range Heisenberg-like interactions $J$.
-The anisotropy of the Kitaev spin glass further point to remnant Kitaev interactions, with their frustration relieved by the random, dilute doping, creating a glass.
-It should also be noted that this description does not account for the specific interactions between Ru-Ir and Ru-Ru sites.
+The anisotropy of the Kitaev spin glass further points to remnant Kitaev interactions, with their frustration relieved by the random, dilute doping, creating a glass.
+These results are consistent with a scenario in which bond-directional exchange anisotropy remains comparatively robust even after the suppression of coherent long-range magnetic order.
+It should also be noted that this description does not account for the specific interactions between Ru-Ir and Ru-Ru sites, and at present, the oxidation state of the Ru ions is not known.
+If the Ru takes a non-magnetic oxidation state, the formation of dilute non-magnetic regions could be sufficient to drive the system into a spin glass.
+Unfortunately, the insulating nature of the material makes X-ray absorption experiments to verify this valence state challenging, and EDS is not sensitive to low Ru content.
+However, work by Lei and colleagues supports an Ru$^{4+}$ oxidation state, which is assumed in our interpretation \cite{lei_structural_2014}.
 The behavior of $S=1$ Ru$^{4+}$ ions on a honeycomb lattice itself is non-trivial, with theoretical modeling \cite{jackeliClassicalDimersDimerized2008} and experimental studies \cite{kimberValenceBondLiquid2014} indicating that the Ru$^{4+}$ sites dimerize via orbital overlap due to orbital degeneracy to form a valence bond liquid, though single-crystalline studies have also shown an antiferromagnetically ordered state \cite{wangLatticetunedMagnetismRu2014}.
-In either case, it is reasonable to assume that a Heisenberg-type interaction dominates for both Ru-Ru and Ru-Ir exchanges in a dilutely doped system.
-Despite this added complexity, the effective impact on the $J,K,\Gamma$ couplings appears to sufficiently describe the behavior of the doped system.
-This hypothesis, based on the data presented here, could be further investigated by additional experiments.
-For example, REXS under applied magnetic field may be conducted on $x\sim5\%$ samples to determine if a zigzag state is still achieved, as in \cite{ruiz2017correlated}; and, resonant inelastic X-ray scattering (RIXS) can show if changes in the magnetic excitation spectrum are in agreement with reduced non-Kitaev coupling strengths \cite{ruizMagnonspinonDichotomyKitaev2021a}.
+Whether the Kitaev spin glass in \rulio is driven by non-magnetic or magnetic impurity doping, its effect appears to impact magnetic coupling strengths disproportionally, so that the Kitaev coupling and its resulting anisotropy are maintained.
+It would be an exciting avenue to explore both of these possibilities experimentally and theoretically.
+On the experimental end, REXS under applied magnetic field may be conducted on $x\sim5\%$ to better position the strength of relative exchange couplings, as in \cite{ruiz2017correlated}; and and, resonant inelastic X-ray scattering (RIXS) can show if changes in the magnetic excitation spectrum are in agreement with reduced non-Kitaev coupling strengths \cite{ruizMagnonspinonDichotomyKitaev2021a}.
+Spectroscopy studies may also be attempted to verify the oxidation state of the Ru sites.
+Theoretical modeling may also reveal the potentiality for new emergent phenomena in a strongly correlated, anisotropic Kitaev spin glass.